satyap/code_samples/org_user_roles/README.md

 The way that the recursive role lookup works, it can work to org trees of any depth.

 I used ActiveRecord and its relation methods, so it was easy to do.
-The tests are actually harder to understand.
-I should refactor them a bit.